Architecture

 The Client's roles are the following:

-• Generating private and public Wireguard keys.
-These keys are used for packet encryption between peers and for Wireguard Cryptokey Routing.
+• Generating private and public WireGuard keys.
+These keys are used for packet encryption between peers and for WireGuard Cryptokey Routing.
 To accept the incoming connections, peers have to know each other, therefore, the generated public keys have to be pre-shared on the machines.
 The client application sends its public key to the Management service which then distributes it to the authorized peers.

 • Handling peer registration and authentication.
 Each peer has to be authenticated and registered in the system.
 The client application requests a user to log in with an Identity Provider (IDP) or a setup key so that the peer can be associated with the organization's account.